1987 World Series of Poker

 The 1987 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 11 preliminary events at the 1987 World Series of Poker.

 Main Event

 There were 152 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 36 players finishing in the money.
 The 1987 Main Event was Johnny Chan's first of back-to-back World Championships.
+Dan Harrington finished in sixth place.
+He would later go on to win the 1995 WSOP Main Event.

 Final table

-Other High Finishes
+In The Money Finishes

-NB: This list is restricted to top 30 finishers with an existing Wikipedia entry.
+NB: This list is restricted to In The Money finishers with an existing Wikipedia entry.